peiyan1234/LeetCode-CPP-efficient-solution/README.md

 #0004:
 Runtime: 12 ms, faster than 75.27% of C++ online submissions for Roman to Integer.
 Memory Usage: 6.1 MB, less than 100.00% of C++ online submissions for Roman to Integer.

+#0005:
+Runtime: 0 ms, faster than 100.00% of C++ online submissions for Longest Common Prefix.
+Memory Usage: 9.3 MB, less than 6.45% of C++ online submissions for Longest Common Prefix.